Aizuwakamatsu City

 Tsuru no E Sake Brewery

 Serious sake brewing tailored to the climate of Aizu.
-We follow traditional methods and create sake while observing its face (appearance).
+We follow traditional methods and create sake by observing its face (appearance).

 Sake (moromi) is a living thing...
-We brew while watching its changing state day by day.
+We brew while watching its changing condition day by day.

 Local sake